 Asbestos Risks on the USS Jouett (CG-29)

-Due to its many beneficial properties and ease of use, asbestos was present in large quantities on USS Jouett as well, just like most other US Navy ships at the time.
-Due to its long latency period, a lot of the laborers working with and around pumps, boilers, valves, gaskets, and turbines on Navy ships at the time, are now showing symptoms of asbestos exposure and getting diagnosed with serious asbestos-related diseases such as asbestosis, mesothelioma, and lung cancer.
+Due to its many beneficial properties and ease of use, asbestos was present in large quantities on the USS Jouett as well, just like most other US Navy ships at the time.
+A lot of the laborers working with and around pumps, boilers, valves, gaskets, and turbines on Navy ships at the time were now showing symptoms of asbestos exposure and getting diagnosed with serious asbestos-related diseases such as asbestosis, mesothelioma, and lung cancer.
 Most of these victims were not given any kind of protective gear when working in that environment for weeks or months at a time, stripping asbestos insulation off the pipes while being completely unaware of the dangers that they were exposed to and the consequences that they would have to endure decades later.

 Have You Been Exposed to Asbestos on the USS Jouett (CG-29)?

-If you would like more information about your exposure on the US Navy ship USS Jouett (CG-29) and get a better understanding of the problems you may be facing, call us at 760.621.6147.
+If you would like more information about your exposure on the US Navy ship USS Jouett (CG-29) and get a better understanding of the problems you may be facing, call us.
+If you're a Navy veteran diagnosed with asbestos-related cancer,??you are eligible for compensation and may file claims with asbestos trust funds and the VA.
+If you decide to take legal action, we can put you in touch with attorneys experienced in successfully filing claims.